 Kiwi tree climbers felt they should do something to help Matt's family but no 'mechanism' was in place for climbers to facilitate this action.

-Around about the same time, the Northland Tree Climbers Association was the seed of an idea in the minds of Joe Cooper and Troy Alderton, both well known, Northland-based, kiwi tree climbing identities.
+Around the same time, the Northland Tree Climbers Association was the seed of an idea in the minds of Joe Cooper and Troy Alderton, both well-known, Northland-based, kiwi tree-climbing identities.

 The Agathis Fund, administered by the NTCA, mainly raises money through the sale of the distinctive purple Agathis Chainsaw Lanyard, made in New Zealand by Aspiring Enterprises, Christchurch.

-All of the major arb retailers throughout the country have got in behind the NTCA and sold these unique lanyards through their retail outlets. $15.00 from each lanyard sold goes directly to the tree climber relief fund generating around $2500 annually.
+All major arb retailers throughout the country have got in behind the NTCA and sold these unique lanyards through their retail outlets.$15.00 from each lanyard sold goes directly to the tree climber relief fund generating around $2500 annually.

 Now it's February 2013 and the NTCA Agathis Fund bank balance is nudging towards $6000 - quite a contribution from the New Zealand tree climbing community already.